Red Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- Over their last 10 games, the Red Sox have been favored twice and lost each contest.
+- Over their last 10 contests, the Red Sox were named underdogs twice and lost each contest.

-- When it comes to the over/under, the Red Sox and their foes are 4-5-1 in their last 10 contests.
+- In their previous 10 matchups with a total posted by sportsbooks, the Red Sox and their foes are 4-5-1 when it comes to hitting the over.

-- The Red Sox have gone 2-4-0 against the runline over their past 10 matchups (six of those contests had a spread listed by bookmakers).
+- The Red Sox have put together a 2-4-0 record against the spread over their past 10 games (bookmakers set runlines in six of those games).

 Red Sox Betting Records & Stats

-- The Red Sox have come away with 15 wins in the 30 contests they have been listed as the underdogs in this season.
+- The Red Sox have been chosen as underdogs in 31 games this year and have walked away with the win 15 times (48.4%) in those games.

-- Boston has entered 10 games this season as the underdog by +130 or more and is 7-3 in those contests.
+- Boston has a record of 12-13, a 48% win rate, when it's set as an underdog of +100 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Red Sox have a 43.5% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Red Sox have a 50% chance of pulling out a win.

-- The Red Sox are 2-4-0 against the spread in their six games that had a posted line this season.
+- The Red Sox have posted a record of 2-4-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!